-Hagar was Abraham’s black Egyptian concubine that overcame her status as a servant to become the mother to of the largest nations to ever exist.
-When Sarah failed to get pregnant, as God promised her she would, she decided to take things into her own hands, and give her Egyptian handmaid Hagar to Abraham, so that he could get her pregnant.
+Hagar was Abraham’s Egyptian concubine that overcame her status as a servant to become the mother to of the largest nations to ever exist.
+When Sarah did not get pregnant, as fast as she thought she should, after receiving a promise from God, she decided to give her Egyptian handmaid Hagar to Abraham, so that he could get her pregnant.

 “And Sarai Abram’s wife took Hagar her maid the Egyptian, after Abram had dwelt ten years in the land of Canaan, and gave her to her husband Abram to be his wife.
 And he went in unto Hagar, and she conceived: and when she saw that she had conceived, her mistress was despised in her eyes.” – Genesis 16:3-4

 It was this union that led to the birth of their half Egyptian son Ishmael, the father of the Ishmaelites.
 Abraham was 86 years old when Ishmael was born.

 “And Hagar bare Abram a son: and Abram called his son’s name, which Hagar bare, Ishmael.
 And Abram was fourscore and six years old, when Hagar bare Ishmael to Abram.” – Genesis 16:15-16

 This is one of the most important births in the Bible because it is the beginning of the Ishmaelite (Ishmeelite) nation.
 It is Ishmael’s daughter that will later marry Esau and give birth to several Dukes of Edom.
 It is also the Ishmealites that sell Joseph into slavery, where he later rises to a position second only to Pharaoh.

 After the birth of Ishmael, Sarah began to hate her because of the child, and in order to deal with the situation, Abraham sent Hagar and Ishmael away.